Skincare products neatly arranged inside a small refrigerator, emphasizing cold preservation for maximum potency and freshness.

 8. Iglebaek Herceglija E. Stability testing of all-trans-retinol in an experimental cosmetic formulation and in methanol and methanol containing butylhydroxytoluene (BHT) using reversed-phase HPLC [Master's thesis].
 Stockholm: The Royal Institute of Technology (KTH); 2021.
 Available from: Link.

 9. Limitless Life Nootropics.
 Peptide storage and handling safety guidelines.
-Available from link.
+Available from: Link.

 10. Peptide Sciences.
 Peptide storage and handling guidelines [Internet].
 Peptide Sciences.
 Available from: Link.